Mackenzie Bowman, PhD

 Edwin has a BSc in Human Biology & MBChB from Kwame Nkrumah University of Science & Technology.
 He also holds a MSc degree in Anatomical Sciences from Queen's University.
 He is currently pursuing a PhD in Translational Medicine, focusing on the role of von Willebrand factor (VWF) in angiodysplasia.

-Megan has a BSc (Honours) Degree in Biosciences with Biopharmaceuticals from the Institute of Technology, Carlow as well as an Advanced Diploma in Biotechnology from St. Lawrence College.
-She is currently completing her MSc in Pathology and Molecular Medicine at Queen's University.
-Her research focuses on COVID-19-associated coagulopathy and endothelial cell dysfunction.
+Megan has a BSc (Honours) Degree in Biosciences with Biopharmaceuticals from the Institute of Technology, Carlow as well as an Advanced Diploma in Biotechnology from St. Lawrence College and a MSc in Pathology and Molecular Medicine from Queen’s University.
+She is currently completing her PhD in Pathology and Molecular Medicine at Queen's University with her research focusing on Human Endometrial Cells (HEECs): A novel cellular method for understanding the pathophysiology of heavy menstrual bleeding in VWD.

 Ashley Barber